andrewfstratton/quando/README.md

 ## Using the Quando:Client

 After you have deployed scripts, you can open them from the dashboard at [127.0.0.1](127.0.0.1) or through [127.0.0.1/client](127.0.0.1/client) in Chrome browser, which will load the last script that was opened.
-You can `right click the screen` to choose a different script to load.
+You can `Ctrl right click the screen` to choose a different script to load.

 ### Updating Quando